woledzki/Phabric/README.markdown

 injected into a Phabric datasource object, this class manages interactions with the datasource.
 Database connection parameters should be added to your behat.yml config file.
-Also some basic meta data is inut about the 'entities' we wish to map.
+Also some basic meta data is input about the 'entities' we wish to map.
 An entity is a Gherkin to DB table mapping, this is discussed further in later sections.